New Suction Toy Launch: Introducing the Suck-o-Saurus

 Okay But… Why?

 We’ve had sex toys shaped like rabbits for decades.
-In recent years we’ve also had penguins, whales, mushrooms, lipsticks, emojis, birds, peaches, and more.
+In recent years we’ve also had penguins, whales, mushrooms, lipsticks, peaches, and ice creams.
 So why not dinosaurs as well?

 I often think that sex is too serious and should be more fun and playful, and this extends to the toys we use.
 There’s a time and a place, of course, for beautiful and sensual toys.
 But there’s also a time and a place for silly and fun toys.
 Laughter as part of a sexual relationship can help to diffuse tension or awkwardness, break the ice, and help everyone to feel more relaxed.